 Candidates must be third- or fourth-year veterinary students in good academic standing at an AVMA accredited school of Veterinary Medicine.
 Externships are up to four weeks in duration.
 Please complete the externship application form and submit with a copy of your CV.
 For additional information, please contact Ellen Vancelette via email at [email protected].

-This is a very popular externship.
+This is a popular externship.
 Please apply at least six months prior to the requested start date.